Kernix13/vs-code-tips/README.md

 1. `CTRL+SHIFT+O` to open the command palette and show the names of the variables and functions in a long file
 1. `CTRL+SHIFT+Arrow-down` to copy cursor focus line or selected line(s) down, Arrow-Up to copy it up
 1. `ALT+Arrow-Up` or Down to move a line up or down
+1. `F1` to open command palette - try out ~Emmet: Wrap with abbreviation`
+1. `F2` while on a var or function name to rename throught out your project
+1. `SHIFT+ALT+F` to format the entire document, or `CTRL+K CTRL+F` for current selection

 ## HTML Tab Triggers